Aluminium cans

 We have a responsibility to transparently trace our materials through every stage of production, so our customers – and theirs – can have more visibility.

 START, our responsible materials label, is a pioneer in supply chain traceability.
-Built on blockchain technology, it allows us to give our customers and their end users real-time data about where their materials have come from, at every stage of the supply chain.
+It allows us to give our customers and their end users verified data about where their materials have come from, at every stage of the supply chain.
 This gives our partners the information they need to make more sustainable choices.

 A real-life example of this traceability is a partnership with AB Inbev in 2022, with whom we launched a specially marked, low-carbon Corona Canada beverage can – made from our aluminium and leveraging ELYSISTM technology.
 As part of this limited release, 1.2 million cans were produced with a QR code to inspire consumers to learn more about the cans’ low carbon footprint.